 As persecution increases, your family needs your support to keep faith and hope alive

-- For comfort and strength for those facing the daily horrors of life in labour camps.
+- For protection for secret Christians, and for strength and endurance for those in labour camps

 Open Doors' goal has always been to 'strengthen what remains and is about to die' (Revelation 3:2).
 This verse is especially relevant to the North Korean Church.
 Without our support, many Christians would starve to death.
-Open Doors works through local partnerships to support the church in North Korea by:
+Open Doors works to support the church in North Korea by:

 - Supplying persecuted believers with emergency relief aid (such as food, medicines, clothes)